Child Life Practicum

 - Are majoring (or have a degree) in child development or a related field,

-- Have completed a minimum of three courses taught by a certified child life specialist
+- Have completed a course taught by a certified child life specialist,

 - Have completed a minimum of 50 volunteer hours in a children’s hospital or under direct supervision of a certified child life specialist, and

-- Have compeleted a minimum of 50 hours with well children.
+- Have completed a minimum of 50 hours with well children.
 Preference will be given to those with experience in a structured environment, including daycare, nursery, school, camp, etc.

 Please include documentation of this experience on this verification form or official letterhead (separate from recommendation letters).
 See How to Apply below.